Story of Hannu

 I sat down hesitantly and timidly on the potter’s wheel, not knowing what I should have done.

-Regardless, my interest towards the wheel had woken little by little as I had watched a few sophomores in the Department of hard materials in Savonlinna School of Craftsmanship seemingly prefer working clay with the wheel to the metalworks that they were primarily studying.
+Regardless, my interest towards the wheel had woken little by little as I had watched a few sophomores in the Department of hard materials in Savonlinna School of Craftsmanship prefer working clay with the wheel to metalworks that they were primarily studying.

 When most of the students went on a trip to Leningrad in 1982, free of most of the fear I had, I decided to try using the wheel myself.
-I let the clay spin between my fingers and with the help of some advice, I was able to shape my first cup.
+I let the clay spin between my fingers and with some advice, I was able to shape my first cup.
 This sparked an enormous sense of excitement and going forward I used all possible free time in between studying to use the wheel whenever I could.
 There wasn’t any primary teaching to ceramics but that didn’t temper my excitement, which was also fed by my metalworks teacher Seppo Salmi.

 After finishing my studies, I took a 9-month course in entrepreneurship in Lahti with the goal of starting my own business.
 By the summer of ‘85 I was already deep into making ceramics.
 My own company was founded in autumn of the same year - SAVISEPPÄ, owner Hannu Sairanen.

-The first few months, in an old little barn I had rented to work from, went by rejoicing for the sheer opportunity to be able to do what I had wanted the most.
+The first few months in an old little barn I had rented to work from went by rejoicing for the sheer opportunity to be able to do what I had wanted the most.
 In the spring of 1986, as the summer approached, I had to think about how I would be able to sell the winter’s production and keep my business afloat.
 By autumn, to my surprise, I had been successful in selling most of my works at the Suurenkylä countryman society house on Highway 6 in Kesälahti, inspired to continue with my business!

 In November 1986, I rented a vacated train station in Putikko from VR (government-owned railway company in Finland) as living and working space, which I ended up buying in 1997.